nmurilo/BeholderWifi/README.md

 # make sense

 PS:
-Please ignore "warning: the use of `mktemp' is dangerous, better use `mkstemp' or `mkdtemp'" message, we won't create a temporary files, that function only used as an easy way to create a random essid.
+Please ignore "warning: the use of `mktemp' is dangerous, better use `mkstemp' or `mkdtemp'" message, we won't create a temporary files, that function is only used as an easy way to create a random essid.

 4. Usage